shivankgarg98/freebsd/sys/security/mac_ipacl/notes.md

 -------------------------------------------------------------------------
 Issues -
-1. implement td_ucred to only for prison, and not for host
+1. ~~Implement td_ucred to only for prison, and not for host~~
+2. iocage jail doesn't start due to "Configuring VNET Failed"

 --------------------------------------------------------------------------